ananya324/school_management/README.md

 ---

-# ▶️ Running the Application
+# ▶️ Running the Project

 ## Development Mode